VishnuVishwas/udupi-insights-frontend/README.md

 - **Flutter**: Framework for building cross-platform mobile applications.
 - **GetX**: State management and navigation within the app.
 - **REST API**: Integrated with a Flask backend for handling data management and synchronization with the server.

+## Images Source
+Images used in the app are sourced from Google, Unsplash, Pexels.